dimmitt/data-structures-and-algoritm-prep-talk/README.md

 Balancing of trees allow for lookups to be faster but require tree rotations some are self balancing.
 - Tries, AVL Trees/RedBlack, Skip Lists, b+ tree.

+Graphs are used for:
+- relationships of connectivity.
+Nodes point to each other.
+- graphs are similar to linked lists, they come in two forms, directed graphs and undirected graphs.

 ## Hashmap

 #### Hashmap java example